 - Create a branch for each environment, including staging and production.

 - Never merge into an environment branch unless you are ready to deploy to that environment.

-- Perform a diff between branches before merging – this can help keep debug and dirty code from being deployed, and can also help with writing release notes.
+- Perform a diff between branches before merging—this can help prevent merging something that wasn't intended, and can also help with writing release notes.

 Further Reading: Branching with Beanstalk

-This is just an overview of some of the most common practices for using version control branches.
+This is just an overview of some of the most common practices for using branches in version control.
 If you’re using Beanstalk, we’ve included some resources to help you take advantage of branching.